innogames/canirunit/README.md

   - Check if some php config value is set to expected value e.g. `date.timezone is equal to 'Europe\Berlin'`
 - Check for **Database** installation
   - Check if database with specified version is installed e.g. `PostgreSQL is 9.3.*`
+  - Check the connection to the database
+- Check for **Redis** installation
+  - Check if specified version is installed e.g. `Redis 3.0.*`
+  - Check if Redis is running and you can connect to redis server

 It supports [Semantic Versioning (SemVer)](http://semver.org/) and you can use all formats for version checks that are available in composer.
 Click [here](https://getcomposer.org/doc/articles/versions.md) for more information.